Chotelal Verma

-Chotelal Verma is an Indian politician and a member of the 18th Uttar Pradesh Assembly and also Sixteenth Legislative Assembly of Uttar Pradesh in India.
+Chhotelal Verma is an Indian politician and a member of the 18th Uttar Pradesh Assembly and also Sixteenth Legislative Assembly of Uttar Pradesh in India.
 He represents the Fatehabad constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party, having previously been a member of the Bahujan Samaj Party until 2016.

 Early life and education

-Chotelal Verma was born in the Village Nagla Devhans of Agra district.
-He attended the "Janta Intermediate college" and is educated till twelfth grade.
+Chhotelal Verma was born in the Village Nagla Devhans of Agra district.
+He attended the "Janta Intermediate college" and is educated till Sixth Standard.

 Political career

-Chotelal Verma has been a MLA for three terms.
+Chhotelal Verma has been a MLA for three terms.
 He represented the Fatehabad constituency and was a member of the Bahujan Samaj Party political party.
 Verma was earlier a member of the Bharatiya Janata Party, and rejoined the BJP on 27 December 2016.